-Why Buy Physical Gold?
-Advantages of Gold Versus Gold ETFs
+Why buy physical gold?
+Advantages of Gold vs Gold ETFs

 There really are numerous benefits and advantages of owning physical gold over electronic gold or paper gold.
 Despite a decade having passed since the Great Recession, there is still instability in the banking system, a lack of lending, low interest rates, volatile currency markets, and we're at the start of a downward curve after stock market and cryptocurrency peaks at the end of 2017 and start of 2018.

 Gold offers a welcome safeguard to turbulence.
 Physical gold is a timeless asset which will always have a value and always lasts the test of time.
 Physical gold provides the ultimate insurance for your wealth against any future financial crisis in an underperforming wider economy.